NicholasStambaugh/PyASCII/README.md

 # ASCII Art Generator

-This is a Python script that generates ASCII art based on the word you type.
+This is a Python script that allows you to quickly generate ASCII art based on the word you type.

 ## Getting Started